-Among the protocols that will be implemented include visitors being required to present certified proof of a negative COVID-19 test within 48 hours of boarding their flight, all travelers must continue to use face masks and physical distancing upon their arrival, and they will be subject to screening and temperature checks by port health authorities.
-Phase Two will begin on August 1, 2020, with details to be revealed at a later date. stlucia.org/en/covid-19
+Among the protocols that will be implemented include visitors are required to present certified proof of a negative COVID-19 test within 48 hours of boarding their flight and must be confirmed at COVID-19 certified accommodation properties.
+All travelers must continue to use face masks and physical distancing upon their arrival, and they will be subject to screening and temperature checks by port health authorities.
+Phase Two will begin on August 1, 2020, with details to be revealed at a later date.stlucia.org/en/covid-19

 As of May 15, Spain has a mandatory 14-day quarantine for all arrivals from outside of Spain, including returning nationals and permanent residents, and arrivals must provide proof of address of where they will quarantine, Estela Shipping Agency shared.
 For crew, this quarantine can be served on board, as long as it’s confirmed by the captain or the vessel’s management, and time spent sailing/cruising non-stop before arrival in Mallorca counts toward quarantine time.

 “Port police tell us they will assess each case in isolation, making it impossible to have any certainty about how crew will be treated when wishing to embark or disembark a yacht,” the post says.
 “The decision to quarantine lies with the port police.”